Google Cloud Print was deprecated in January of 2021 and is no longer supported.

 - Extension APIs for third-parties to access print job metadata and submit print jobs.

 For details on configuring printing policies, see Set Chrome policies for users and browsers.

-Upcoming native printing (CUPS) features
+Upcoming printing (CUPS) features

 Available before the Google Cloud Print deprecation

 - Support for external CUPS print servers, including authentication.

 - Policy to configure connections to external CUPS print servers.